Stuffed shells with meat are the ultimate comfort food, absolutely delicious. These can be made ahead and frozen. They are the perfect dinner recipe.

 Though the recipe calls for diced and crushed tomatoes, I encourage you to use just crushed for this recipe.
 While you only need four cups of sauce and this recipe makes six, I encourage you to make the whole recipe so that the ratio of ingredients is correct and so you get to have extra.

-If you don’t have time to make homemade sauce, grab a jar of your favorite spaghetti sauce.
+My homemade marinara sauce would also be delicious in this recipe.
+If you don’t have time to make homemade tomato sauce, grab a jar of your favorite spaghetti sauce.
 You will still love these stuffed pasta shells.

 Grating Cheese